hashgraph/hedera-mirror-node/docs/design/smart-contracts.md

 ## Open Questions

-1. Is there a way to figure out which file belongs to which contract to back-fill data?
-No
-2. What will externalization of the contract state in the transaction record look like?
+1. What will externalization of the contract state in the transaction record look like?
 Still being designed.
-3. How should we allow searching by topics?
+2. How should we allow searching by topics or logs?
+3. How will Hedera transactions triggered from a smart contract be externalized in the record stream?
+Still being designed.
+Tentatively, each contract triggered transaction will show up as a separate transaction and record with an incremented consensus timestamp and a parent timestamp populated.
+4. Extract individual function parameters?